anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 The resulting rump should look like referencing the _i_-th string (depth first) in the sequence.

 The "application/dns+cbor" media type comes with an optional parameter "packed".
-If it is not provided, it is assumed to be 0.
+If it is not provided, the value of it, i.e. the level of packedness, is assumed to be 0.
 With packed=0, any CBOR object `obj` marked by the "application/dns+cbor" media type MUST explicitly be understood as `TBD28259(obj)`, unless it is already `obj` itself is already tagged explicitly with TBD28259 as a whole.
+This also means, that an "application/dns+cbor" encoder and decoder MUST support level of packedness 0.

 ### Example